“The New Boy” is a luminous work of art that embodies a cultural crossroads, faith, and magical realism in Australia.

 Asan Reid plays extraordinarily well as “The New Boy.” |

-Other outstanding works where children are deployed from their natural environment and placed in strange places where they suffer distress and isolation are, last year, Oscar nominee narrative short produced by Alice Rohrwacher and Alfonso Cuarón “Le pupulle,” “Cándida” written by Nobel prize winner Gabriel García Márquez, Oscar nominee Nicaraguan feature “Alsino and the Condor.”
-“Tigers are not Afraid” is a Mexican feature where orphan children from the war on drugs battle for survival in a dystopian land.
-New Zealand’s internationally successful road movie “Hunting for the Wilderpeople” is a comedy in which a troubled kid runs to the wild with his step-grandfather, directed by Taika Waititi.
+Other outstanding movies where children are removed from their natural environments and placed in strange settings, leading to their distress and isolation, include last year’s Oscar-nominated narrative short produced by Alice Rohrwacher and Alfonso Cuarón, “Le pupulle,” “Cándida,” written by Nobel Prize winner Gabriel García Márquez, and the Oscar-nominated Nicaraguan feature “Alsino and the Condor.”
+“The Painted Bird” tells the story of a Jewish kid wandering alone in the midst of a conflict zone during WWII.
+“Tigers Are Not Afraid” is a Mexican feature in which orphaned children from the war on drugs struggle for survival in a dystopian land.
+New Zealand’s internationally successful road movie “Hunting for the Wilderpeople” is a comedy directed by Taika Waititi, featuring a troubled kid who runs into the wild with his step-grandfather.

-“The New Boy” was shot in South Australia in the same region where Cate Blanchett started acting in the 1996 Australian movie “Parklands,” produced by her husband Andrew Upton.
-Twenty-five years later, Cate returns to her homeland, starring in this new period drama produced by her and her husband’s production company, Dirty Films.
+“The New Boy” was shot in South Australia, in the same region where Cate Blanchett started acting in the 1996 Australian movie “Parklands,” produced by her husband, Andrew Upton.
+Twenty-five years later, Cate returns to her homeland and stars in this new period drama directed by Dirty Films, her and her husband’s production company.

 A difference between the 1994 French film “Little Indian, Big City” and the 1997 American remake “Jungle to Jungle,” “The New Boy” maintains the purity of the boy’s nature until his soul gets corrupted by the religiosity of a baptism in the Catholic faith.
 The magical realism presented in the film is more intrinsic than in 2015, “Little Boy” by Alejandro Monteverde (“Sound of Freedom”).